samanxsy/Watson_Translator/README.md

 # Watson_Translator
-This program is an English - Dutch Translator powered by IBM Watson
+This application is an English - Dutch Translator powered by IBM Watson

 ## Getting Started